 - the date and time of your visit to our site

-- the pages accessed and the documents downloaded
+- the pages visited and the documents downloaded

 - the previous site visited

-- the type of browser used (eg. Internet Explorer, Firefox).
+- the type of browser used, for example, Internet Explorer, Firefox

-Cookies are shared between your browser and our server.
+Your browser shares cookies with our server anonymously, so we won’t know your name or email.
 This lets us see the patterns of how you use our website.
-Cookies ‘remember’ your browser between page visits and identifies your browser when you return to the site, not you personally.
+Cookies ‘remember’ your browser between page visits and identify your browser when you return to the site.